huandu/go-tls/README.md

 Following runtime types are used.

 * The `g.stack`: It's the first field of `g`.
 It stores stack memory range of a `g`.
-* The symbol table for functions: When Go runtime allocates more stack, it validates all return addresses on stack.
+* Function symbol table: When Go runtime allocates more stack, it validates all return addresses on stack.
 If I change `runtime.goexit` to another function pc, runtime will complain it as it's not a valid top of stack function (checked by `runtime.topofstack`).
-To walk round it, I hacks function symbol table to set `_func.pcsp` to `0` to skip checks.
+As a workaround, I hacks function symbol table to set `_func.pcsp` of the hacked goexit to `0` to skip checks.

 ## Similar packages ##